DAILY BEST KNOWLEDGE

 Q5: Why is the Roman legal system important today?

-A Rome law introduced fundamental legal principles that remain today, and hold in place many modern legal systems worldwide.
+A Roman law introduced fundamental legal principles that remain today and hold in place many modern legal systems worldwide.